TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/npcs.md

     PLAYER_ISLANDS:
       - "[console] tell %player_name% You clicked me!"

-    # Actions(s) to run when the NPC on faction islands are interacted with.
+    # Action(s) to run when the NPC on faction islands are interacted with.
     FACTION_ISLANDS:
       - "[console] tell %player_name% You clicked me!"
 ```